Some frustrating questions on dimensions of products of posets: An old result, and questions old and new

-However, one might ask about different intermediate cases between those of Theorem~\ref{T.prod_bdd} and Question~\ref{Q.bound_2}(i), suggested by Corollary~\ref{C.0}, and noted in Question~\ref{Q.bound_1} below.
-C.\,Lin~\cite{lin} poses part~(iii) of that question, though Theorems~10 and~11 of that paper suggest the stronger implications of parts~(i) and~(ii).
+However, one might ask about different intermediate cases between those of Theorem~\ref{T.prod_bdd} and Question~\ref{Q.bound_2}(i), suggested by Corollary~\ref{C.0}, which we note as Question~\ref{Q.bound_1} below.
+C.\,Lin poses part~(iii) of that question in~\cite{lin}, though Theorem~10 and Lemma~11 of that paper suggest the stronger implications of~(i) and~(ii).

 \begin{question} \textup{(i)}~~If $P$ and $Q$ are finite-dimensional posets such that $P$ has a least element and $Q$ has a greatest element, must $\dim(P\times Q)\geq \dim(P)+\dim(Q)-1$?

 \textup{(ii)}~~If $P$ and $Q$ are finite-dimensional posets each of which has a least element, or each of which has a greatest element, must $\dim(P\times Q)\geq \dim(P)+\dim(Q)-1$?